 This discovery was a huge breakthrough in dental health.
 In 1945, Grand Rapids, Michigan, became the first city in the world to adjust the level of fluoride in its water to 1 ppm.
 Fifteen years later, cavities in adolescent children living in Grand Rapids were reduced by nearly 60 percent compared to adolescent children in a Michigan city without fluoridation.

 Scientists later learned that the optimal level of fluoride in the water to prevent tooth decay, and to avoid a cosmetic condition known as dental fluorosis, was 0.7 ppm.

 Once community water fluoridation spread throughout the country, the average number of decayed, missing, or filled teeth in children declined 68 percent.

-Fluoridated water has been shown to reduce cavities in adults by 20 to 40 percent.
+Fluoridated water has been shown to reduce cavities in adults by .

-Nowadays, the majority of the U.S. population served by public water systems uses fluoridated water.
+Nowadays, the of the U.S. population served by public water systems uses fluoridated water.

 The debate about water fluoridation stems from a 1991 analysis by the U.S. National Toxicology Program.
 The study found evidence that male rats given water with a high fluoride content for two years had an increased risk for a type of bone tumor called osteosarcoma.
 The association wasn’t seen in female rats, or in male or female mice.

 A 2006 national case control published by scientists at Harvard University found that boys exposed to fluoridated water had an elevated risk of developing osteosarcoma during their teenage years.
 This association wasn’t seen in girls.
 One theory is that fluoride may collect in the growing parts of bones (growth plates).
 This is also where osteosarcoma tends to develop during a growth spurt.